 Spot treatments are the ideal solution for how to get rid of acne fast, but many of them are too harsh or just don’t work.
 The best way to know what to expect from a spot treatment is to read its label.
 Most acne products contain active ingredients that have been proven to treat acne, like benzoyl peroxide, salicylic acid, glycolic acid, and retinoids.

 Benzoyl peroxide kills p. acnes, so it’s a common ingredient in many acne treatment products, but it can also be very drying.
-The best concentration of benzoyl peroxide for most people is around 2.5%.
+The best concentration of benzoyl peroxide5 for most people is around 2.5%.

-Salicylic acid is another popular active ingredient because, at 0.5-1% concentration, it is a gentle exfoliator, removing blockages in pores without irritating the skin.
+Salicylic acid is another popular active ingredient because, at 0.5-1% concentration, it is a gentle exfoliator6, removing blockages in pores without irritating the skin.
 It’s so gentle that it is often not effective when used alone, but it combines well with other acne treating ingredients.

 Glycolic acid can help exfoliate the skin and encourage new, healthy skin growth.
 It is somewhat similar to salicylic acid in that it’s a gentle ingredient when used at 1% concentration or lower and usually works best when combined with other ingredients.

 Retinoids are much stronger than the previously mentioned ingredients, and are typically unavailable over-the-counter at concentrations over 0.1%.
-This can be a good spot treatment option because retinoids reduce inflammation, making acne less noticeable.
+This can be a good spot treatment option because retinoids reduce inflammation7, making acne less noticeable.